 male and female respondents.
 Additionally, we find that having high wedding attendance and having a honeymoon (regardless of how much it costs) are generally positively associated with marriage duration,” the authors wrote in the journal Economic Inquiry.

-- Spending between $2,000 and $4,000 on an engagement ring is significantly associated with an increase in the hazard of divorce among the sample of men while spending less than $500 is associated with an increase in the hazard of divorce in the sample of women.
+- Spending between $2,000 and $4,000 on an engagement ring is significantly associated with an increase in the risk of divorce among the sample of men while spending less than $500 is associated with an increase in the risk of divorce in the sample of women.

-- Specifically, in the sample of men, spending between $2,000 and $4,000 on an engagement ring is associated with a 1.3 times greater hazard of divorce as compared with spending between $500 and $2,000.
+- Specifically, in the sample of men, spending between $2,000 and $4,000 on an engagement ring is associated with a 1.3 times greater risk of divorce compared to those who spent between $500 and $2,000.

-- However, spending less than $500 is associated with an increase in the hazard of divorce in the sample of women.
+- However, spending less than $500 is associated with an increase in the risk of divorce in the sample of women.

-- As compared with spending between $5,000 and $10,000 on the wedding, spending less than $1,000 is associated with half the hazard of divorce in the sample of men, and spending $20,000 or more is associated with 1.6 times the risk of divorce in women.
+- Compared with spending between $5,000 and $10,000 on the wedding, spending less than $1,000 is associated with half the risk of divorce in the sample of men, and spending $20,000 or more is associated with 1.6 times the risk of divorce in women.

-- In particular, in the sample of women, the hazard of divorce associated with spending more than $20,000 on the wedding is 3.5 times higher than the hazard of divorce associated with spending between $5,000 and $10,000.
+- In particular, in the sample of women, the risk of divorce associated with spending more than $20,000 on the wedding is 3.5 times higher than the risk of divorce associated with spending between $5,000 and $10,000.

 - Across both men and women, spending less than $1,000 on the wedding is associated with an 82% – 93% decrease in the odds of reporting wedding-related debt stress compared with spending between $5,000 and $10,000.

-Whatever is causing these results, if there’s any causal mechanism in the first place, what’s sure is that the wedding industry is wrong.
+Whatever might explain these results, if there’s any causal mechanism in the first place, what’s sure is that the wedding industry is wrong.
 For decades, companies involved with wedding products and services have asserted in their advertising that spending more on a wedding is a sign of commitment and makes marriages more successful.
-If anything, the contrary is true.
+If anything, the opposite is true.